Introduction for Operators

 Installing Another Tile

-When installing another tile that does not make any changes to the BOSH Director or Elastic Runtime tile, it is not necessary to run any of the Redis for PCF tile’s post-deploy errands.
+When installing another tile that does not make any changes to the BOSH Director or the Pivotal Application Service (PAS), it is not necessary to run any of the Redis for PCF tile’s post-deploy errands.

 Changes to Other Tiles